sslarch/sslarch.github.io/caa_proposal.md

 ## Scripting languages

 A scripting language is a programming language that automates the execution of various data-driven tasks.
-The tendency for scripting langues to be run through an interpreter rather than as compiled from a prior human-readable state enables scripts to be implemented in a rapid, iterative and exploratory manner that is well suited for scientific research.
+The tendency for scripting languages to be run through an interpreter rather than as compiled from a prior human-readable state enables scripts to be implemented in a rapid, iterative and exploratory manner that is well suited for scientific research.

 Examples of popular scripting languages in archaeology and other sciences include, but are not limited to: